netdata/blog/blog/2022-12-08-nginxplus-monitoring.md

 <!--truncate-->
 ## What is NGINXPlus

-Nginx Plus is an open source web server and load balancer.
-It is an enterprise-grade version of the popular open source Nginx web server, with additional features for scalability, performance, and monitoring.
-Nginx Plus includes features such as load balancing, content caching, and HTTP/2 support, and is suitable for applications of any size.
-Nginx Plus is highly customizable and can be used to deploy web applications in a variety of environments.
+NGINXPLus is an open source web server and load balancer.
+It is an enterprise-grade version of the popular open source NGINX web server, with additional features for scalability, performance, and monitoring.
+NGINXPLus includes features such as load balancing, content caching, and HTTP/2 support, and is suitable for applications of any size.
+NGINXPLus is highly customizable and can be used to deploy web applications in a variety of environments.

 ## Monitoring NGINXPlus with Netdata